rtfenter/Systems-of-Trust-Series/README.md

 ## About This Repo
 This repository is the **series hub** for Systems of Trust — writing, diagrams, prototypes, and system models.

+---

+## Technologies Used

+These prototypes are intentionally lightweight — fast to build, easy to fork, and simple to reason about.

+- **HTML / CSS / JavaScript**
+- **GitHub Pages for static hosting**
+- **No backend required**

+The goal is clarity, not complexity: high-signal tools that communicate system behavior without infrastructure overhead.